Murder of Christopher Alaneme

 Christopher Alaneme (1 October 1987 – 21 April 2006) was a British teenager.
-He was eighteen years old when he was murdered on 21 April 2006 in Sheerness, England, by Peter Conolly, a painter and decorator who was living in Peckham at the time.
+He was eighteen years old when he was murdered on 21 April 2006 in Sheerness, England, by Peter Connolly, a painter and decorator who was living in London at the time.

 Biography

 Alaneme was born at Farnborough Hospital in Orpington, London, on 1 October 1987.
 His parents, Gabriel and Agatha Alaneme, moved from Nigeria to live in Britain in the 1970s.
 He had three sisters, Maryann, 21, Jane, 16, and Grace, 12, and in their early years they lived in Bromley, south-east London.
 Alaneme left London to escape the violence of the big city and pursue a new life in a coastal town.
 He was a family friend of Kele Okereke, singer and guitarist of the band Bloc Party, who wrote their song "Where Is Home?" about his murder and dedicated it to him.

 The eighteen-year-old died from a fatal wound to his abdomen.
 The five men charged with his murder were Londoners who had travelled to Kent that day to stay at a caravan park.
 They had spent the evening drinking in pubs in Sheerness before crossing the path of Alaneme and his friends in the street at around midnight.